SOwOphie/wsedit/ARCHITECTURE.md

      [PointedList](http://hackage.haskell.org/package/pointedlist)s, but with
      some additional features to improve efficiency for our use case.

-   * __WSEdit/Control.hs__: Aggregator for its sub-modules, contains no actual code.
-These modules define the handler functions used mostly in `WSEdit/Keymaps.hs`, but also in some other places, as well as some common building blocks for handler functions.
+   * __WSEdit/Control/__: These modules define the handler functions used mostly in `WSEdit/Keymaps.hs`, but also in some other places, as well as some common building blocks for handler functions.
 Corresponds to the __Controller__ part of the MVC design pattern.

      * __WSEdit/Control/Autocomplete.hs__: Contains everything related to tab